creativecounsel/ticker-tape/README.md

 Every development found gets a deterministic ID.
 This is the linchpin of the whole design — get this wrong (e.g., inconsistent date formatting) and the merge logic will either create duplicates or fail to recognize something as new.

 ### 4. Handoff to the artifact
-Claude builds the data object — current status, the full entry list (not just what it thinks is new; the artifact figures that out), and any open/contested questions — and saves it as a `.jsx` artifact.
+Claude builds the data object: current status, the full entry list (not just what it thinks is new; the artifact figures that out), and any open/contested questions — and saves it as a `.jsx` artifact.
 The merge and persistence happen entirely in the artifact's own code from there.

 ### 5. Multi-topic support
 The artifact can track several subjects at once, presented as tabs, and on mount it also checks storage for any previously-tracked topics that weren't part of this session's research, so a dashboard of everything you've ever tracked stays intact even if a given session only refreshes one of them.